-Three A Level programme of study (students who have achieved six or more subjects graded 8 or 9 may be eligible to study four A Levels).
-Pathway 1 students may wish to take a BTEC course.
+Three A-Level programme of study (students who have achieved six or more subjects graded 8 or 9 may be eligible to study four A Levels).
+Pathway 1 students may wish to follow Pathway 2 iii.

-iii.
 Pathway 2: open to students whose best 8 GCSE grades add up to 35-39.

-Combination of A-level and Applied General qualifications, equivalent to three A Levels.
+Combination of A-levels and Alternative Academic Qualification (AAQ - formerly Applied Generals), equivalent to three A Levels.